Common causes of back pain include:

 Physiotherapy rehabilitation for a back injury may involve a graded exercise program to strengthen postural muscles and improve flexibility.
 Advice on back care, back injury prevention and a strengthening program is a core part of physiotherapy treatment for back pain.

 Joint mobilisations lubricate the joint and help to relax muscle spasm.
 Gentle mobilisations are used for pain relief while more forceful, deeper mobilisations are effective for decreasing joint stiffness.
-Joint manipulations are primarily to restore normal movement in a stiff joint which in turn results in pain relief.

 As with the anterior and posterior cruciates, damage to these ligaments of the knee can put you out of action for some time.
 It is less likely that surgery will be needed for these ligaments, so strengthening the muscles is imperative to recovery.
 It is imperative with these injuries that active rehabilitation is carried out quickly and that it is progressed to dynamic stability before return to sport.
 This way you dramatically reduce the risk of reinjury.